Azure/azure-service-bus/samples/Java/azure-servicebus/TopicClientQuickstart/readme.md

 This sample demonstrates how to use Azure Service Bus Topics with the Azure Service Bus SDK for Java.

-You will learn how to set up a TopicClient and send messages, and hwo to set up a SubscriptionClient and receive those messages into a callback handler.
+You will learn how to set up a TopicClient and send messages, and how to set up a SubscriptionClient and receive those messages into a callback handler.
 The [MessageReceiverQuickstart](../MessageReceiverQuickStart) sample demonstrates how to receive messages by explicitly pulling from a queue, and equivalently applies to a SubscriptionClient.